GYG-be/gyg-be.github.io/_posts/2016-09-16-MORE-Situational-Intelligence.markdown

 If you want to defeat evil, work at creating a PRODUCTIVE community!

-**The best way to fight is to create.
+**The best way to fight is to compete.
 There are opportunities everywhere.
 ATTACK the problems!
 ATTACK the opportunities!
 ATTACK!
-The best way to attack is to create!**
+The best way to attack is to compete!**